 Early screening for these diseases ensures that newborns receive treatment soon after birth.
-While these treatments do not generally cure the disease, they improve the health and quality of life of most of the affected children.
+For some diseases, treatment may lead to a cure, while for others, it aims to improve the health and quality of life of the majority of affected children.